 In the Maldives, you can dive from the coast.
 You can also reach the best hidden marine dens, thanks to ships running between the main islands.
 It all depends on your diving level and your sense of adventure.
 Currently, there are more than 75 islands with access to different scuba diving sites.
 In some of them, depth can be around 4,000 meters.
 The water is at any time of the year warm.
 In addition, the great clarity of the ocean allows you to peer into every hidden corner of the marine bed.
 Furthermore, there is a marine visibility of 15 to 30 meters.

 The Maldive Islands are composed of several areas:

 - Thila: Coral beds 10 meters under the water, surrounded by strong currents.

 - Kandu: Canals running through the interior of the reef, up to the lagoon.

-This makes the islands an ideal spot for every type of diver.
-If you have the opportunity to visit the Maldive Islands and partake in one of the best scuba diving trips in the world, you will no doubt fall in love with this beautiful place.
+This makes the islands the ideal place for all types of divers.
+If you have the opportunity to visit the Maldives and make one of the best scuba diving trips in the world, you will surely love the charm of this beautiful place.

 If you want to discover new diving sites, check UnderwaterPhotography.com

 Also, don’t hesitate to contact us, if you want to know more about scuba diving trips.